ytsersius/2521-ass2/README.md

 By Steven Deng and Ying Zhong

 14/10
+Current progress:
-Current progress made on graph ADT files.
+-Started graph ADT files.

 Part 1a To do:
 -> readData